 French property sales contract

 Key stage in the legal process when buying a property in France, the signing of the sales contract (or purchase contract) allows sellers and buyers to demonstrate their respective commitments.
 Although legally this step is not compulsory, it is in practice implemented nearly automatically.
-There are few sellers who will be willing to continue to deal with you without this contract.
+Not a lot of sellers will be willing to continue to deal with you without this contract.
 Indeed, a preliminary sales contract clearly secures the transaction.
 This key document summaries everything previously agreed.
 Signed by both parties, this contract must forecast, in as much detail as possible, what will be the final deed of sale.

 The role of the sales contract